-Liability coverage (property and injury) – if you cause a crash and injure someone else and/or damage their vehicle, your liability coverage will cover those damages for the person you injured.
+If you cause a car accident and injure someone else and/or damage their vehicle, your liability coverage will cover those damages for the person you injured.
 Your liability insurance is important because it protects you from the injured party coming after you directly to pay for their damages.
 If a person’s damages are more than your coverage limit, you may be at risk that they will come after you personally for payment.
-The moral of that story is make sure your liability limits are sufficient to protect you and your assets if you cause a crash.
+The moral of that story is make sure your liability limits are sufficient to protect you and your assets if you cause a car accident.

 Types of Liability Coverage

 UIM Coverage (Property and Injury)